 The organisms which cause fungal infections of the toenails are very hardy, making fungal nails notoriously difficult to cure.
 They can enter the nail and the surrounding skin through nearly microscopic cracks, or the tiniest separation between the nail plate and the underlying nail bed.

 Many over the counter (otc) products exist which claim to treat fungal nails effectively, and for all practical purposes they don’t work.
 They might be (somewhat) effective at preventing reinfection, but they generally aren’t strong enough, and more importantly can’t penetrate the nail.
 The only exception appears to be a prescription product called Penlac (ciclopirox), which in studies fared better than a placebo.
-See your podiatrist for the most effective medication geared toward your particular problem.
+For fungal toenail treatment, see your podiatrist for the most effective medication geared toward your particular problem.
 Often the offending organism can be identified by the newer DNA testing of the nail bed material.
 This is available locally at Beaver valley foot clinic!

 Vinegar and other do-it-yourself remedies don’t work